hartmutlentz/TemporalNetworkAccessibility/README.md

 This software has been written for **Python 3**.
 If you are using Python 2, please choose the branch *forPython2* on this website.

 ## Using the Software
-To compute the results of the paper, you only need the class *AdjMatrixSequence*.
+To compute the results of the papers, you only need the class *AdjMatrixSequence*.
+You can compute the Accessibility Matrix of a temporal network following the steps below.

+For a first overview, use the ```Tutorial.ipynb``` notebook.
+The notebook works using the ```jupyter notebook``` command on your local machine.
+(If you want to see the online version and it does  not render correctly, please open [https://nbviewer.jupyter.org/](https://nbviewer.jupyter.org/) and paste the [whole url of the notebook](https://github.com/hartmutlentz/TemporalNetworkAccessibility/blob/master/Tutorial.ipynb) there).

-You can compute the Accessibility Matrix of a temporal network following these steps:
+To compute the Accessibility Matrix of a temporal network, follow the steps:

 ### Step 1
 ```python